 “It is my life's mission to introduce traditional Thai foods and authentic flavours to the Australian people because I believe that Thai cuisine has much to offer and greatly enrich their gastronomic experience,” said Mod.

-Mod's Winning Tip:
+Mods's Winning Tip:

 For Mod, his idea of a winning dish is one that strikes a balance between all flavours, as well as having the right amount of protein, carbohydrates, vegetables, and sauce.
 At the end of the day, Mod believes that there are no strict rules about incorporating Asian flavours into your cooking, so long as it makes you happy.

-Karen's Winning Tip:
+Duncan's Winning Tip: